Billy Jensen: In crime reporting

-In 2016, Jensen began working with law enforcement to investigate crimes as a consultant.
-He was the head of digital operations and an on-air reporter for the television series Crime Watch Daily.
-He also filmed a pilot for a cable true crime documentary series titled Crowdsolve.
-The network passed on the series.
-After the passing of true crime author Michelle McNamara in 2016, Jensen collaborated with Paul Haynes and Patton Oswalt to finish her book I’ll Be Gone in the Dark, which was published in 2018.
-During the press tour for I'll Be Gone in the Dark, Jensen met Karen Kilgariff and Georgia Hardstark, who offered Jensen a spot on their podcast network, leading to the creation of the podcast Jensen and Holes: The Murder Squad, which Jensen co-hosted with former police officer Paul Holes.
-The show ended in 2022 after allegations of misconduct began to surface against Jensen.
-He entered rehab for alcohol in the summer of 2022.
+In 2016, Jensen began working with law enforcement as a crime investigation consultant.
+He managed digital operations and served as an on-air reporter for the television series Crime Watch Daily.
+He also filmed a pilot for a cable true crime documentary series called Crowdsolve, which the network ultimately passed on.

+After the death of true crime author Michelle McNamara in 2016, Jensen collaborated with Paul Haynes and Patton Oswalt to complete her book I’ll Be Gone in the Dark, which was published in 2018.
+During the press tour for I'll Be Gone in the Dark, Jensen met Karen Kilgariff and Georgia Hardstark, who offered him a chance to join their podcast network, Exactly Right, leading to the creation of the podcast Jensen and Holes: The Murder Squad, which he co-hosted with former sheriff's investigator Paul Holes.
+The show ended in 2022 amid allegations of sexual misconduct against Jensen began to surface, who entered rehab for alcohol addiction that summer.

-Alongside fellow investigative journalist Alexis Linkletter, Jensen co-hosted the Discovery+ podcast and television special Unraveled: The Real Story of the Long Island Serial Killer, which was released in 2021.
+Alongside fellow investigative journalist Alexis Linkletter, Jensen co-hosted the Discovery+ podcast and television special Unraveled: The Real Story of the Long Island Serial Killer, released in 2021.

 Jensen has used crowdsourced tips to investigate crimes.
 He has written for publications such as Rolling Stone, Los Angeles Magazine, and the New York Times.

-He served as the head of digital operations and an on-air reporter for television series Crime Watch Daily.
-He also filmed a pilot for a cable true crime documentary series titled Crowdsolve.
-The network passed on the series.

 As crime author

-In 2019, Jensen published the audiobook Chase Darkness with Me.
-In the book, Jensen wrote about his experience investigating crimes, including his use of electronic tools such as social media and geotagging to identify murder suspects.
-It was released as an Audible Original.
-The book became a New York Times bestseller.
+In 2019, Jensen released the book Chase Darkness with Me.
+In the book, Jensen where he detailed his crime investigation experiences, including his use of electronic tools like social media and geotagging to identify murder suspects.
+It was released as an Audible Original, and the book became a New York Times bestseller.

-Alongside fellow investigative journalist Alexis Linkletter, Jensen co-hosted the Discovery+ podcast and television special Unraveled: The Real Story of the Long Island Serial Killer, which was released in 2021.
+In 2021, Jensen co-hosted the Discovery+ podcast and television special Unraveled: The Real Story of the Long Island Serial Killer, with fellow investigative journalist Alexis Linkletter.